 Youth & Sports

 With this understanding, Turkic Council Member States, having sizable young population in their respective countries, have emphasized the importance of policies on Youth and Sport considering their educational, cultural and economic role and initiated a cooperation process in the field of Youth and Sport in 2015.
 In addition, at the Fifth Summit meeting in Astana, Heads of States decided to dedicate the Sixth Summit to the theme of “Youth and National Sports”.
 In this respect, Turkic Council Secretariat have placed much emphasis on Youth and Sport activities and tried to realize various projects in the very field.
-So far, four meetings of the Ministers in charge of Youth and Sports and three Working Group meetings comprising the experts of the relevant Ministries were held.
+So far, four meetings of the Ministers in charge of Youth and Sports and four Working Group meetings comprising the experts of the relevant Ministries were held.
 Ministers took decisions on the below-going topics to further the ongoing cooperation among the Member States.

 International Youth Camps

 Member States give a special emphasis on the youth activities with the aim of contributing to the personal development of the future young leaders, promoting socialization among the youth sharing the same history, culture and language, as well as creating a future generation with increased sense of awareness towards the social problems.
 To serve that purpose, so far four “Turkic Council International Youth Camps” were organized in various cities of Turkey and Kazakhstan.
 Over 1500 youngsters from not only the Member States but also regional countries have attended the camps.
 Camp activities included local trips, cultural and sports activities, as well as thematic debates on issues relating to the problems of today’s youth and possible ways of solutions.